nightlyherb/blog/README.md

     as it seems to give you more power on how to present your content, but I wasn't certain that I could get much use out of it for my future blog posts.

+-   In case I need javascript, I'm planning to use `<script>` tags.
+    In case I need to use components, I'm planning to use WebComponents.